Manténgase al día con la información más reciente sobre la cadena de suministro.

 As most supply chain managers know, gaining visibility across each tier of the supply chain is no easy task.
 However, for many, the benefits of a transparent supply chain outweigh the difficulty in improving multi-tier SCV.
 Here are a few actionable recommendations for you to improve your visibility across the supply chain.

 The first step in increasing visibility is to create a map of each tier within your supply chain.
 Include the relationships every stakeholder has, both between other stakeholders on the same tier and in tiers below or above them.
-Successful mapping helps you understand where information gaps exist in your current system, which lays a strong foundation to address these issues and build increased visibility.
+Successful mapping helps you understand where information gaps exist in your current quality management system, which lays a strong foundation to address these issues and build increased visibility.

 Analyzing the information in your supply chain map helps you identify pain points and other areas for improvement.